New IBC Protocols & Renewals

 A new IBC protocol is required for all new research proposals that involve work with r/sNA molecules, biological toxins, infectious agents, or for human gene transfer clinical trials.
 IBC applications are approved for a period of three years and are contingent on the submission of annual continuing reviews.
 After approved protocols are active for three years, you must submit a new protocol (which can be cloned from your current protocol) for review.
 While this is referred to as a "three-year renewal," it works the same way as submitting a new protocol.
+Please take note of our application submission deadlines for review.
+Generally, we recommend submitting a renewal application for review two months prior to the expiration of the older application to prevent a lapse in approval.

 You must submit all new applications (including three-year renewals) through eprotocol.umn.edu.
-For the purpose of IBC applications, principal investigators are defined/described in a University of Minnesota Regents policy.

 For assistance with post-approval submissions review the Amendments and Annual Continuing Review sections.